What should I know about travelling with hearing aids?

 When you're at the airport, it's a good idea to wear your hearing aids at all times, even through security.
 This way you can clearly hear the instructions of airport personnel.
 You're not required to remove your hearing device when you go through the metal scanner, but it can be a good idea to alert a security officer about what hearing equipment you are bringing with you.

 On the plane, the Civil Aviation Safety Authority1 advises that hearing aids are permitted to be used during the flight.
 However, some hearing aid wearers often chose to turn their devices off when flying, to avoid the amplification of the background engine noise.

-If you believe you'd benefit from a hearing solution, or would like to have a hearing checkup before your next trip, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+If you believe you'd benefit from a hearing solution, or would like to have a hearing checkup before your next trip, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1CASA, Health.
 Accessed October 27, 2015.